 Information processing filters out the noise in data but it takes time.
 Hence, low precision signals are available before high precision signals.
-To capture this feature, we develop a model of securities trading in which investors can acquire signals (about future cash flows) of increasing precision over time.
-As the cost of producing low precision signals declines, prices are more likely to reflect these signals before more precise signals become available.
-This effect increases price informativeness in the short run but not necessarily in the long run, because it reduces the profit from trading on more precise signals.
+We analyze how this feature affects asset price informativeness when investors can acquire signals of increasing precision over time about the payoff of an asset.
+As the cost of low precision signals declines, prices are more likely to reflect these signals before more precise signals become available.
+This effect can ultimately reduce price informativeness because it reduces the demand for more precise signals (e.g., fundamental analysis).
 We make additional predictions for trade and price patterns.

 Keywords: Asset Price Informativeness, Big Data, FinTech, Information Processing, Markets for Information, Contrarian and momentum trading.